Adèle Castillon

-Adèle Castillon du Perron (/fr/) is a French singer and actress.
-She was the singer in the French pop duo Videoclub from 2018 until 2021, and has since gone solo.
+Adèle Castillon du Perron (/fr/; born 24 October 2001) is a French singer and actress.
+She was the singer in the French pop duo Videoclub from 2018 until 2021.
 As an actress, she appeared in the French comedy film Sous le même toit (2017), and the French thriller School's Out (2018).

+Life and career

-Early life and career
+Early life

-Castillon was born in Angers, France on 24 October 2001.
+Castillon was born in Angers, in Pays de la Loire, on 24 October 2001.
 She has two siblings.
 As a child, Castillon started making YouTube videos and had theatre training, though she did not consider that these two correlated with each other and did not intend to use YouTube for her career prospects.
 For the Dissemblances media, she made her first interview of the French actress Léa Seydoux.
 At the age of 15, with some friends, she interviewed the Dalai Lama in Dharamshala, India.

-In 2017, she played in the movie Sous le même toit.
+In 2017, she played Violette Hazan in the movie Sous le même toit directed by Dominique Farrugia.

+In 2018, she played Clara in School's Out directed by Sébastien Marnier.

+Group Videoclub

 In 2018, Castillon met Matthieu Reynaud and formed Videoclub, over their shared love of 80s nostalgia.
 Their channel had amassed over 20,000 subscribers before posting anything, to the suspicion of YouTube.
 Due to Castillon's popularity on the site, their music quickly went viral there, as well as on TikTok and Spotify.

-The group was dissolved on 31 March 2021, when Castillon and Reynaud ended their relationship.
+In 2019, in Milan, Adèle Castillon laid all her cards on the table to sing Amour plastique.
+The English singer Anna Calvi invited the group Videoclub to open her concert at Circolo Magnolia during Unaltrofestival.
+At the end of the slideshow, starting with Anna Calvi, the four cardinal points were inscribed on Adèle Castillon's petite robe noire (Little Black Dress): The Moon, The Sun, The Stars, and The Soul.
+These framed the Three of Swords tarot card, which depicts three swords piercing a heart symbolizing the experience of heartbreak.

+Back in Nantes, Castillon approached film director Sirine Mamoun to film her at the location where Amour plastique was shot by director Julie Reynaud.
+(Note: Amour Plastique, directed by Rose Denoaptea, is a musical film starring Adèle Castillon and 9mattyeux, with music composed by Matthieu Reynaud and lyrics written by Esteban Capron.)